Your First Year

 Group advising sessions:

 Join academic advisors and Roosevelt Fellows (peer academic advisors) for community-building, conversation, and guidance.
 We'll be on hand to answer questions related to academics, course selection, and registration.
-Sign up for a session at the time/date that works best for you between June 7 and July 12.
+Sign up for a session at the time/date that works best for you.

 *We strongly encourage students to read our e-book guide before attending a group advising session.